 Speed increasing, Page, then Trey, rip into their solos, supported by the invisible, unbreakable net that Mike & Fishman hang tightly.
 The feeling is one of urgency: the bowline is detached, the whistle is blowing, we’re running up the gangplank with our shoes untied while the big boat is primed to leave port.
 We leap!
 On the boat, all in it together, we revel in this pulsating, driven jam that builds to an intimate frenzy.
 As “More” and the set comes to a close, all 16,800 of us insist in unison, “In a world gone mad, there must be something more!”
 It is a palpable, energized, and determined release.

 Phish takes their set break, leaving us vibrating with love and light, and leaving me wondering what ”More” means to me.

+The aforementioned Vegas version remains my favorite.
+It carries with it a gravity and energy that sounds monumental and feels like a turning point; to me, it was.
 I left Vegas inspired and wanting to use that energy to create.
 As a filmmaker, I convey thoughts and ideas through pictures and video.
 Because the refrain of “More” wouldn’t leave me, I decided to create a music video project, putting images to the song.
 My imagination ran free as I set out to find visuals that could do justice for “More”.

 Watch More on YouTube The MORE Project music by Phish, directed and edited by Kelly D. Morris